AI45Lab/ADCE/README.md

 #  ADCE and AICE
-The official code for paper: Beyond Surface Structure: A Causal Assessment of LLMs' Comprehension Ability.(ICLR'25)
+The official code for paper: Beyond Surface Structure: A Causal Assessment of LLMs' Comprehension Ability (ICLR'25).

 ## Pipeline